Bitseat/AssetManagement/README.md

-# OCR-Reader
+# Excellerent Asset Managment
-An Android app to extract text from camera preview directly.
+An Android app to extract serial number and brand of a computer from camera preview directly.